ale152/ale152.github.io/_posts/2022-08-24-analysis-of-4-million-climbing-ascents.md

 # Max flash vs Max redpoint

-In this section I’m going to answer the questions: “_what grade can you expect to climb given your maximum flash?_” and “_what grade can you expect to flash, given your maximum redpoint?_”
+In this section I’m going to answer the questions: “_what grade can you expect to climb given your maximum flash?_” and “_what grade can you expect to flash, given your maximum redpoint?_”.
+For those unfamiliar with climbing terms, to "flash" a route means climbing it on the first attempt, without falls or rests on the rope, using no other holds than the rock itself.
+To "redpoint" means climbing a route in the same conditions but after having practiced the moves (after any number of attempts).

 To answer these questions, I grouped ascents by user and selected their maximum redpoint and flash/on-sight (OS) grades.
 I then averaged the